Mason Science College

-Mason Science College was a university college in Birmingham, England, and a predecessor college of Birmingham University.
+Mason Science College was a university college in Birmingham, England, and a predecessor college of the University of Birmingham.
 Founded in 1875 by industrialist and philanthropist Sir Josiah Mason, the college was incorporated into the University of Birmingham in 1900.
-Two students of the college, Neville Chamberlain and Stanley Baldwin, later went on to become Prime Ministers of the UK.
+Two students of the college, Neville Chamberlain and Stanley Baldwin, later went on to become prime ministers of the United Kingdom.

 History

 The college was established by an English industrialist and philanthropist Sir Josiah Mason in 1875.
 The building of the college in Edmund Street, Birmingham was designed by Jethro Cossins and opened on 1 October 1880 and was marked by a speech by Thomas Henry Huxley.
 In the speech, Huxley considered the opening of the college as a victory for scientific cause and supported Mason's antagonistic views on the classics and theology.
 The college developed various liberal and vocational subjects, but forced out the artisans.
 The medical and scientific departments of Queen's College, Birmingham moved to the nearby Mason Science College.

 In 1898, it became Mason University College, with Joseph Chamberlain becoming the President of Court of Governors of the college.
 In 1900 it was incorporated into the University of Birmingham.
-Students at the College were awarded their degrees by the University of London until the University of Birmingham was established and received degree awarding powers in its own right.
+Students at the college were awarded their degrees by the University of London until the University of Birmingham was established and received degree awarding powers in its own right.

 William A. Tilden was professor of chemistry from 1880 to 1894.
 In September 1893, Francis William Aston began his university studies at the college, where he was taught physics by John Henry Poynting and chemistry by Frankland and Tilden.

 In 1881, Charles Lapworth became the first professor of geology at the college.
 In 1891, physics professor John Henry Poynting successfully calculated the mean density of the Earth.

 The Mason College building housed Birmingham University's Faculties of Arts and Law for over half a century after the founding of the University in 1900.
 The Faculty of Arts building on the Edgbaston campus was not constructed until 1959–61.
 The Faculties of Arts and Law then moved to the Edgbaston Campus.

 After the Second World War, the style of architecture was not as appreciated as it is now.
 Paul Cadbury referred to it in 1952 as a neo-gothic monstrosity and expected it to be demolished within 50 years.
 In the event, it was demolished in 1964, along with the original Central Public Library and the Birmingham and Midland Institute, as part of the redevelopment within the inner ring road.
 The former Central Library stood on the site of the old college, the library having moved to a new site in 2013; the building was demolished in 2016.